mahsavafaie/wwc/resources/completed-notebooks/corpling.md

-# Session 2: Common NLTK tasks
+# Common tasks in corpus linguistics

 In this session we provide an quick introduction to the field of *corpus linguistics*.
 We then engage with common uses of NLTK within these areas, such as sentence segmentation, tokenisation and stemming.
 Often, NLTK has inbuilt methods for performing these tasks.
 As a learning exercise, however, we will sometimes build basic tools from scratch.